 If you teach children, you’ll be advised to wear something modest, put-together, and not-too-nice (in case of paint spills, marker smudges, and maybe boogers.)
 While high school teachers should update their wardrobe, too, adult English teachers especially should have a professional wardrobe.
 You don’t want to go into a 1-on-1 lesson with the CEO of a major company looking like your just rolled out of bed.
 Collared shirts and ties are the norm for men, and dresses or nice skirts and blouses are acceptable for women.

-While you might be eager to get to South Korea to explore the mountains, the cuisine, and the soju, it’s important to first carefully consider which age group best suits your personality and teaching style.
-A stressful teaching job with the wrong age group for you won’t make Korea any less beautiful but it may affect your experience in it.
+While you might be eager to get to South Korea to explore the mountains, the cuisine, and the soju, it’s important to first carefully consider which age group and working schedule best suit your personality and teaching style.
+A stressful teaching job with the wrong age group or timetable won’t make Korea any less beautiful but it may affect your experience in it.
 Knowing what to expect and knowing how to navigate teaching in South Korea will be sure to make your time there much more meaningful.